+impact:

-Primary Please explain reason Row Risks exist, We define 'substantive financial impact' when identifying or assessing water-related risks in both our direct operations and supply chain as any change that would significantly affect our business, 1 but no operations, revenue or expenditure.
-For our operations, we define water-related risks that could cause 'substantive' change in our business, operations, revenue or expenditure as those which substantive could impact our strategic sites located in areas of "High" or "Extremely High" overall water risk as defined by WRI Aqueduct.
-Our strategic sites are those that are critical to operations such as ou impact manufacturing facilities or corporate headquarters.
-By way of example, we use WRI Aqueduct annually to assess "overall water risk", a metric that evaluates water quantity risks (e.g., flood anticipated occurrence, drought severity and baseline water stress), water quality risks (e.g., upstream protected land) and regulatory/ reputational risks (e.g., media coverage).
+Primary reason Please explain

+Row 1 Risks exist, but no substantive impact anticipated We define 'substantive financial impact' when identifying or assessing risks in both our direct operations and supply chain as any change that would significantly affect our business and operations.
+We utilize revenue and expenditures as quantifiable indicators of risk.
+For our operations, we define water-related risks that could cause 'substantive' change in our business, operations, revenue or expenditure as those which could impact our strategic sites located in areas of "High" or "Extremely High" overall water risk as defined by WRI Aqueduct.
+Our strategic sites are those that are critical to operations such as our manufacturing facilities or corporate headquarters.
+By way of example, we use WRI Aqueduct annually to assess "overall water risk", a metric that evaluates water quantity risks (e.g., flood occurrence, drought severity and baseline water stress), water quality risks (e.g., upstream protected land) and regulatory/ reputational risks (e.g., media coverage).
 Site-level WRI Aqueduct results are assessed in the context of business growth and strategy.
+For example, four of our strategic sites include South Brunswick and Jacksonville in the US, Tilburg in Netherlands, and Jiande (Hangzhou) in China.
+Each was assessed as part of our WRI Aqueduct risk assessment.
+None of these sites had an overall water risk score of "High" or "Extremely High" using both Aqueduct general and chemical sector risk weightings.
+Additionally, these sites are evaluated via our company-wide ERM process, and no water-related risks have been identified that would

-To date, we have not identified a water-related risk for our strategic sites which could cause a substantive change in our business.
+identified a water-related risk for our strategic sites which could cause a substantive change in our business.